Keck-DataReductionPipelines/MosfireDRP/manual/docs/example.md

 ## Longslit Reduction

-For more information on the reduction of longslits, go to the Longslit[link] section.
+For more information on the reduction of longslits, go to the [longslit][longslit] section.

 Move to the Longslit observation directory and copy the calibrations to the observation directory:

 	cd LONGSLIT-3x0.7/2012nov28/K
 	cp ../../../LONGSLIT-46x0.7/2013oct15/K/*.txt ./

-Run the autodriver to create the driver file Longslit_HIP17971.py
+Run the [autodriver](autodriver) to create the driver file Longslit_HIP17971.py

 Edit the driver file so the y-range so it covers the range of the slit, and 'row_position' is not contaminated with the spectrum (you only want sky lines).
 Look at the files in Offset_-5_HIP17971.txt and Offset_5_HIP17971.txt to determine where these values should be.